 - Or emails at all hours and expects an immediate response

-- A client who frequently asks for revisions that actually change the scope of the initial project
+- A client who frequently asks for revisions that change the scope of the initial project

 - A gut feeling that says no

-Trust your gut–if work sounds too good to be true, or something just seems off, it’s wise to listen and at least reevaluate the situation.
+Trust your gut — if something sounds too good to be true or just seems off, it’s wise to listen and reevaluate the situation to look for red flags.

 And remember to set boundaries–otherwise you’re letting your client know you don’t respect yourself.
 That means they might not respect you either!